eProsima/vulcanexus/docs/rst/tutorials/core/deployment/dds2vulcanexus/dds2vulcanexus_ros2idl.rst

 .. note::

-    In this tutorial we are not interested in the statiscal analysis capabilities of Fast DDS Monitor, but rather in the ability to visualize the type IDL information from the messages being sent by the ROS 2 talker.
+    In this tutorial we are not interested in the statistical analysis capabilities of Fast DDS Monitor, but rather in the ability to visualize the type IDL information from the messages being sent by the ROS 2 talker.
 For more information on the Fast DDS Monitor capabilities, please refer to :ref:`tutorials_tools_fastdds_monitor`.

 We can now see the starting screen of Fast DDS Monitor, where we click on :code:`Start monitoring!` to initiate the program.